niemyjski/AspNetCore.Diagnostics.HealthChecks/README.md

 });
 ```

-> *WriteHealthCheckUIResponse* is defined on HealthChecks.UI.Client nuget package.
+> *WriteHealthCheckUIResponse* is defined on HealthChecks.UI.Client
+package.

 To show these HealthChecks in HealthCheck-UI they have to be configured through the **HealthCheck-UI** settings.